Miguel Rojas Preview, Player Props: Dodgers vs. Giants

-On Friday, Miguel Rojas (.385 slugging percentage in past 10 games, including one home run) and the Los Angeles Dodgers face the San Francisco Giants, whose starting pitcher will be Keaton Winn.
-First pitch is at 10:15 PM ET.
+The Los Angeles Dodgers, including Miguel Rojas (.200 slugging percentage in past 10 games, including zero homers), take on starter Kyle Harrison and the San Francisco Giants at Oracle Park, Sunday at 3:05 PM ET.

+In his previous game he had a hitless performance (0-for-2) against the Giants.

 Sportsbook Promo Codes